kdouy/Octel-Unpacked/README.md

-# Octel Rats
+# Octel (Not Mine)
-## I cracked this external because it has rat ig?
+## This external got cracked by me due to the owner saying it was false rat/virus.

-## This is not a fully dumped version because i'm too lazy to make one?
+`Language: Python`

 * Unpack Duration <br>
 ![null](https://cdn.discordapp.com/attachments/1073241823050465320/1073975718150684702/image.png "Skull").